-More QBs on the move?
-Early NFL free-agency takeaways
+NFL execs discuss free agency: Are the Chiefs planning something big?

 You already knew the Patriots were ahead of the game.

 The following takeaways from the first day of free agency weren't so obvious.
-They come directly from conversations with more than a dozen team executives and other insiders discussing the hottest topics, including: the New York Giants' trade of Odell Beckham Jr., what people typically miss regarding Le'Veon Bell, and thoughts regarding what the Oakland Raiders' moves mean for Derek Carr.
+They come directly from conversations with more than a dozen team executives and other insiders discussing the hottest topics, including: the New York Giants' trade of Odell Beckham Jr., what people typically miss regarding Le'Veon Bell, and thoughts on what the Oakland Raiders' moves mean for Derek Carr.

 Takeaway No. 1: The Giants aren't talking about drafting a quarterback, but they might be clearing a path for one